 The water at Qarmat Ali was not used for drinking, so drinking contaminated water is not considered a significant source of exposure.

-Service members who worked in the port at Qarmat Ali or those who simply drove supplies back and forth to the site were at no risk for exposure.
+Service members who worked in the port at Qarmat Ali or those who simply drove supplies back and forth to the site were at no risk of exposure.

 Health effects of exposure to chromium